2019 Iowa Legislative Session: Bills Impacting Agriculture

 This law would pave the way for the future legal production of industrial hemp within the state.
 For more information on this legislation, read this article.

 Passed 04/24/2019.
-Law was signed by the Governor on May 13, 2019, but hemp production will remain unlawful until regulations are issued.
+Law is effective immediately if Governor signs the bill, but hemp production will remain unlawful until regulations are issued.

 Under current law, non-ambulatory hunters may use only a shotgun or a muzzle-loading rifle while using any sex deer hunting license during any established deer hunting season.
 This new law would allow these hunters to use an unfilled deer license in a following season using the approved method of take for that season.
 Once the tag is filled in one season, the license will not be valid for a subsequent season.